cblanke2/AftermathBlameAssigner/README.md

     * The current load of the CPU, RAM, and Swap
     * The current disk usage, as well as the current disk I/O in kB/s
     * The 5 (by default) users running the most processes
+    * The 15 (by default) most CPU intensive processes
-    * The 15 (by default) most intensive processes (sorted by CPU usage, then RAM usage)
+    * The 15 (by default) most Memory intensive processes
 * This information should point you in the direction of what account and/or process is causing most of the problems.
 No automatic log removal exists (as of yet), so logs may pile up.

 #### Uninstalling